yheechan/yheechan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Heechan Yang is a current M.S. candidate at the <a href="https://cs.kaist.ac.kr/">School of Computing</a>, <a href="https://kaist.ac.kr/kr/">Korea Advanced Institute of Science and Technology (KAIST)</a>.
+Heechan Yang is a M.S Student at the <a href="https://cs.kaist.ac.kr/">School of Computing</a>, <a href="https://kaist.ac.kr/kr/">Korea Advanced Institute of Science and Technology (KAIST)</a>.
 He currently performs research at <a href="https://swtv.kaist.ac.kr/">Software Testing & Verification Group (SWTV Lab)</a>, where his main interests are:
-* Automated Test Generation
-* AI-Based Software Testing
+* Automated Software Testing
-* Automated Code Repair

-Heechan completed his B.S. degree in Artificial Intelligence, Computer Science and Engineering at <a href="https://csee.handong.edu/">School of Computer Science and Electrical Engineering</a>, <a href="https://www.handong.edu/kor/">Handong Global University (HGU)</a>.
+Heechan completed his B.S degree in Artificial Intelligence, Computer Science and Engineering at <a href="https://csee.handong.edu/">School of Computer Science and Electrical Engineering</a>, <a href="https://www.handong.edu/kor/">Handong Global University (HGU)</a>.

 Further details:
 * 🔗: <a href="https://yheechan.github.io/cv/">CV</a>